 A cup of standard hot chocolate would need you to grab full-fat milk, sugar, and cocoa powder at the grocery store.
 Vanilla extract if you’re feeling fancy.
 The ingredients are stirred in a pot on a low flame until well combined and thick and can be served hot or cold.

-Which of these are your whipping up this winter?
+Which of these are you whipping up this season?

 All images: Courtesy Shutterstock